Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 </OutboundSubject>
 ```

-The _commonName_ will be built out of the _displayName_ AD attribute.
-The _organizationName_ will be "TameMyCerts", regardless if the originating certificate request did contain this field.
+The _commonName_ will be built out of the _displayName_ Active Directory attribute.
+The _organizationName_ will be set to "TameMyCerts", regardless if the originating certificate request did contain this field or not.

 ```xml
 <OutboundSubject>